microsoft/live-share/docs/use/vscode.md

 To make it easy to hop in and out of pinning, the tab set is un-pinned if any of the following occurs:

-1. You edit or make a selection
+1. You edit, move your cursor, or make a selection
+2. You select another file
-2. You click the pin icon again
+3. You click the pin icon again

 Afterwards, simply click the pin icon again to follow them once again.